darrengoulden/darrengdn/_posts/2020-09-04-hosting-your-own-alternate-dialling-instructions.markdown

 scp -r admin@pexip_node:/opt/pexip/share/web/static/dist/web/teams/  /local/directory
 ```

-_NB: The latest version of Windows includes SCP so you no longer need to use WinSCP_
+Once you have the files you can edit them and host them on your own webserver

-Please visit the following page to review the full integration process [Integrating Microsoft Teams with Pexip Infinity](https://docs.pexip.com/admin/integrate_teams.htm)
+Visit the Pexip documentation site to review the full integration process [Integrating Microsoft Teams with Pexip Infinity](https://docs.pexip.com/admin/integrate_teams.htm)